 - Refund Expectation

-Taxpayers should be aware that the department measures to combat personal income tax fraud for the 2017 tax filing season may cause delays in receiving their refunds.
-The Department started processing returns the first week of February, however we may hold some returns until we receive W-2 withholding reports from employers, which are due on Jan.
-31. Curious to know the status of your refund?
+Taxpayers should be aware that the Department's measures to combat personal income tax fraud for the 2018 tax filing season may cause delays in receiving their refunds.
+The Department started processing returns the first week of February, however we may hold some returns until we receive W-2 withholding reports from employers, which are due on January 31.
+Curious to know the status of your refund?
 After you file your return, you can find out the status by visiting myVTax.
-Once you transmit your e-filed return or mail in your paper return, please allow 72 hours for e-filing and 8-10 weeks for paper filing before checking your status on myVTax.
+Once you transmit your e-filed return or mail in your paper return, please allow 72 hours for e-filing and 8-12 weeks for paper filing before checking your status on myVTax.

-The most efficient and secure way to file Vermont tax returns continues to be electronic filing and direct deposit to an existing bank account is the fastest way to receive a refund.
+The most efficient and secure way to file Vermont tax returns continues to be electronic filing, and direct deposit to an existing bank account is the fastest way to receive a refund.
 Taxpayers who e-file generally receive their refunds more quickly than those who file paper returns.
 E-filed returns have an expected time frame of 6-8 weeks for a refund, while paper returns typically take at least 8-12 weeks.
-See our Press Release on this topic.

 - Return Verification Letters and Paper Checks

 Over the last few years, the Department might have issued you a paper check, even if you selected to receive your refund by direct deposit or prepaid debit card.
 This protection helped the Department avoid sending your money to an account or debit card that is controlled by a criminal.
-However, with our IT system, we will now be sending return verification letters instead of automatically flipping your request to a paper check.
-This letter asks for you to go to myVTax and enter the verification code included on the letter.
+Beginning last year, we sent return verification letters instead of automatically flipping your request to a paper check.
+This letter asks for you to go to myVTax and enter the verification code included on the letter (click "Return filing verification").
 This will verify your request and allow us to proceed with processing your refund.